James N. Rosenberg: Humanitarian

 Rosenberg began working to benefit humanity while he was still an undergraduate.
 During those years he participated in amateur theatricals and in 1895 was a member of a group called the Don Quixote Club which gave a benefit show for New York's Hebrew Charities.
 In 1909 he was elected to the Hebrew Charities board of directors and continued in that role for the next decade.
 By 1921 he had been elected vice president of the Hebrew Charities' Desertion Bureau, an organization founded in 1905 that helped Jewish immigrant women whose husbands had deserted them.

-At the age of 46, he might be thought of as settled in his life's work.
-He was head of a family that included daughters aged 10 and 12 and he owned an apartment on Central Park West in Manhattan and a country home in Far Rockaway, Queens.
-He had achieved much success in the legal profession and some recognition as professional artist and playwright.
+At the age of 46, he had achieved much success in the legal profession and some recognition as professional artist and playwright.
 Nonetheless, at the request of the banker, Felix M. Warburg, he became a member of the Joint Distribution Committee, of which Warburg was a principal leader, and, as its European director, took charge of efforts to help the hundreds of thousands of Jews who had become destitute during the Russian Revolution and its aftermath.
 Rosenberg agreed to devote a year of full-time work on the project and to contribute as much time as he could after returning to his normal life.
 At first, Rosenberg coordinated with the American Relief Administration, headed by Herbert Hoover, and later directed a separate organization, the American Jewish Joint Agricultural Corporation, known as Agro-Joint.
 By means of this organization and a subsidiary called the American Society for Jewish Farm Settlements in Russia, Rosenberg worked within the Soviet political system to help direct $8,000,000 of donated aid in order to resettle some 300,000 displaced Jews from Russian ghettos into farms, mainly in the Crimea.
 During a decade and a half the operation was a qualified success.
 Many many urban dwellers were able to transition to factory farming but others were at best reluctant to adopt the new way of life; the Soviet government gave both funds and cooperation, but was unwilling to cede necessary authority to the project.
 Agro-Joint ended tragically after the Soviets withdrew support in 1939 and the subsequent Nazi invasion resulted in the eastward displacement of most settlers and the extermination of the rest.